google/pytype/docs/developers/index.md

 **Under Construction**

 <!-- TODO(b/151848869):
-* Add documentation for: two-pass analysis in analyze.py, config.py
+* Add documentation for: config.py
 * For completeness, mention: copybara, imports_map, blaze integration
 * Add non-typegraph things to "Basic concepts" and "Important code components"
 * Add a quick guide for how to add a new typing feature